bharath12345/bharath12345.github.io/_posts/2014-10-17-functional-conference-random-notes.md

 But it pays great dividends to dive-in a little deep to understand just *how* Scala provides this *grand-unification*.
 Thats where real illumination is.
 How can functions be first-class objects?
 How does pattern-matching happen under the hood?
 The idea behind algebraic data types?
 How can using the mere term *sealed* lead to exhaustiveness checking leading to much higher type-checking kick-in at compile-time?
 How do mixins works?
 Rahul had it all covered.

 #### Day 2, Session 7: Methodologies, Mathematics, and the Metalinguistic Implications of Swift, by Daniel Steinberg
+How do we learn?
+Did we really learn programming when we first read a programming book?
+In my case, the first programming book I came across was, probably, 'C Programming' K&R. And I did not learn a think even after months of reading and even typing the code in first few chapters!

+So, how do we learn?
+Lets leave programming for a moment.
+How did we learn math?
+How did we learn geometry?
+Were we able to *see* the problems and solutions?
+For example, did the area of a triangle just always mean, half multiplied by base multiplied by height, so much so that we proceeded to find the area of a triangle with sides {2,3,5}, OR we could *see* why/how the triangle's area was so?

+Daniel is the author of multiple books in the iOS Apps world.
+In earlier life, he had been a math teacher at high school.
+And he came across as a fabulous father to his young, learnful kids.

+Daniel urged us to think how we *learn*.
+And thereby also think about how we *teach*.
+We don't learn by knowing the rules.
+We don't learn when someone tells us a definition of something.
+We learn by realising things bit-by-bit.
+We learn by building small things and making them bigger.
+We learn by looking at things built by others.
+We learn slowly.
+We learn more by observation than by anything else.
+And Daniel taught this to a roomful of adults.
+By showing us Donald Duck cartoons and explaining us pythagoras theorem.
+I became a dad just few weeks ago - And I can only thank Daniel for this talk.
+I learnt immensely.

+#### Epilogue